umbraco/UmbracoDocs/umbraco-cms/fundamentals/setup/install/unattended-install.md

 # Unattended Installs

-In some cases, you might need to install one or multiple Umbraco instances automatically without having to run through the installation wizard to configure the instance.
+In some cases, you might need to install Umbraco instances automatically without having to run through the installation wizard to configure the instance.

 You can use the **Unattended installs** feature to allow for quick installation and set up of Umbraco instances on something like Azure Web Apps.